 ?
 How are they incompatible with sin?

 ?
 Are there any other words that you’d include if you were making such a drawing of your own heart?

 ?
-What qualities of the heart do you think are most important to your spiritual life?
+What quality of the heart do you think is most important to your spiritual life?

 you could look it up—in God alone is my soul at rest